SantiRada/voro-project/README.md

-#Voro Project
+# 🌀 Voro Project

-Voro Project is a game inspired by Axie Infinity, an NFT video game that enjoyed significant growth in 2020/2021.
-However, due to its NFT content, it was largely ignored by many players due to its barrier to entry and lack of knowledge or distrust of the crypto world.
-Voro Project doesn't take any cues from the NFT, crypto, or economic aspects of Axie Infinity, but it draws significant inspiration from its gameplay and character creation.
-Currently, the game is 100% free, with the possibility of being sold on Steam.
+**Voro Project** is a game inspired by *Axie Infinity*, an NFT-based game that saw massive growth in 2020/2021.
+However, many players overlooked it due to its entry barriers and general distrust of the crypto world.

+🚀 **What makes Voro Project different?**
+🔹 **No NFTs, no crypto, no barriers** – Just pure fun and creativity.
+🎮 **Inspired by Axie Infinity’s gameplay and character creation.**
+🆓 **100% free** – with the possibility of a future Steam release.

+Join the evolution of *Voro Project* and help shape it with your feedback.
+Let’s create something amazing together! 💡🔥